nestor-rdgz/NoteToDoc/README.md

 2. After that, to properly run the script, export you bibliography elements from Zotero to a .CSV file

-3. Finally, just place the `notetodoc.py` file in the same folder as you CSV file, and execute it using the command line:
+3. Clone this repository and just place the your .csv file in the same folder.
+Execute the script using the command line:

     `python notetodoc.py [name of your csv].csv `